ashwinpazhoor21/Simple_HTML_Project/README.md

-My project0 is about soccer one of my favorite sports and I love to play it in my free time, Project contains the main file "soccer_info.html" and all the other files are linked into this one.
+This Project includes infomration about soccer one of my favorite sports and I love to play it in my free time, Project contains the main file "soccer_info.html" and all the other files are linked into this one.
 Also there is one scss file converted by Sass to css.